-Torrey Pines Law Group's founder, Kevin Buckley, has represented biotechnology innovators for more than 20 years.
-Prior to becoming a patent attorney, Kevin was a biochemist for many years at UC San Diego as well as in industry on the Torrey Pines mesa where he conducted immuno-oncology and RNA-based therapeutics research.
+Torrey Pines Law Group's founder, Kevin Buckley, has been a biotech patent attorney for more than 20 years.
+Prior to becoming a patent attorney, Kevin was a biochemist for many years at UC San Diego as well as in industry on the Torrey Pines mesa where he studied immuno-oncology, RNA-derived therapeutics, and bioinformatics systems.

 His experience has provided both his clients and his colleagues valuable insight into solving complex legal problems related to:

 Torrey Pines Law Group's clients are on the leading edge of biotechnology innovation.
 Those biotechnology innovations include technologies that affect our daily lives such as personalized medicine, biosensors, and diagnostics.
 Kevin has also helped advance more controversial technologies including "pharming," regenerative medicine, embryonic stem cell research, pluripotent stem cells, and gene editing.